 Having a child diagnosed with leukemia is an overwhelming moment for a family.
 At Johns Hopkins All Children’s Cancer & Blood Disorders Institute in St. Petersburg, Florida, our team helps you navigate this new world as smoothly as possible.

-Thanks to the innovative treatments we offer, our five-year survival rates for pediatric leukemia are 90 percent or greater.
+Thanks to the innovative treatments we offer, our five-year survival rates for many types of pediatric leukemia are 93 percent or greater.
 Children who are disease-free for five years are very likely cured.

 What Is Leukemia?